jasmineMLewis/Xula-Prostate-Cancer-Screening/Ignt-Xula-Prostate-Cancer-Screening/README.md

 # Introduction
 ----
-This is the Angular project for Xavier University of Louisiana College of Pharmacy's Prostate Screening: Making the Best Choice.
+Prostate Screening: Making the Best Choice is an Angular project for Xavier University of Louisiana's College of Pharmacy.

 ## Version
 <p>Major.Minor.Patch</p>